meteorhacks/meteor-ssr/README.md

 ## Usage

-Let's say we've a template in the `client/postList.html`
+Let's say we have a template in `client/postList.html`

-> You must create your tempalate in a place it can be seen by the client.
-> We are not loading template via browser, but in order to built them, templates needs to be on the client.
+(Note: You must create your tempalate in a place it can be seen by the client.
+We are not loading the template via the browser, but in order to be built templates need to be on the client.)

 ```html
 <template name='postList'>